Quick Answer

 The Money is Safe

 Leaving money around the house can be problematic.
-Your child may lose the money, but they may be eager to spend it because they have access to it, or there is a chance that is gets misplaced or stolen.
+Your child may lose the money, but they may be eager to spend it because they have access to it, or there is a chance that it gets misplaced or stolen.
 When you put the money in a savings account you know the money is safe, and you can easily monitor it online.
+The FDIC insures deposits up to $250,000 at member banks, meaning your child’s funds are protected even in the unlikely event of a bank failure.

 Earning Interest is Easy

 Savings accounts can be used as passive forms of income over time.
 Your child’s money will earn interest for sitting in the account untouched, and over time this can accumulate into a lot of money.
-You will have to look at the different types of savings accounts your financial institution offers, and look at their regulations, to see what the interest rate is, and what type of savings account is the best option for the amount you’re depositing.
+You will have to look at the different types of savings accounts your financial institution offers, and look at their regulations, to see what the interest rate — expressed as the annual percentage yield, or APY — is, and what type of savings account is the best option for the amount you’re depositing.
+As of April 2026, Bankrate reports that the top high-yield savings accounts are offering APYs well above 4.50%, compared to the national average of around 0.46% for standard savings accounts.

 Access the Money Easily